-Except as set forth in the footnotes below, the following table sets forth, based on written representations from the Selling Securityholders, certain information as of November 24, 2021 regarding the beneficial ownership of our Class A Common Stock by the Selling Securityholders and the shares of Class A Common Stock being offered by the Selling Securityholders ("Registrable Securities").
-The applicable percentage ownership of Class A Common Stock is based on 88,836,328 shares of our Class A Common Stock issued and outstanding as of June 30, 2022.
+Except as set forth in the footnotes below, the following table sets forth, based on written representations from the Selling Securityholders, certain information as of June 16, 2021 regarding the beneficial ownership of our Class A Common Stock and Warrants by the Selling Securityholders and the shares of Class A Common Stock and Warrants being offered by the Selling Securityholders ("Registrable Securities").
+The applicable percentage ownership of Class A Common Stock is based on 88,836,328 shares of our Class A Common Stock issued and outstanding as of June 30, 2022 and do not take into account the issuance of any shares of Class A Common Stock upon (i) the exercise of 19,499,973 Warrants to purchase an aggregate of 19,499,973 shares of Class A Common Stock, (ii) the exchange of 15,740,281 Class P Units for up to 15,740,281 shares of Class A Common Stock or (iii) the exchange of 56,466,013 Paired Interests for up to 56,466,013 shares of Class A Common Stock.
 Unless otherwise noted in the footnotes to the following table, and subject to applicable community property laws, the persons and entities named in the table have sole voting and investment power with respect to their beneficially owned Class A Common Stock.

-Information with respect to shares of Class A Common Stock owned beneficially after the offering assumes the sale of all of the Shares offered and no other purchases or sales of our Class A Common Stock.
-The Selling Securityholders may offer and sell some, all or none of their shares of Class A Common Stock, as applicable.
+Information with respect to shares of Class A Common Stock and Private Placement Warrants owned beneficially after the offering assumes the sale of all of the shares of Class A Common Stock and Private Placement Warrants offered and no other purchases or sales of our Class A Common Stock or Private Placement Warrants.
+The Selling Securityholders may offer and sell some, all or none of their shares of Class A Common Stock or Private Placement Warrants, as applicable.

 We have determined beneficial ownership in accordance with the rules of the SEC.
-Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the Selling Securityholders have sole voting and investment power with respect to all shares of Class A Common Stock that they beneficially own, subject to applicable community property laws.
+Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the Selling Securityholders have sole voting and investment power with respect to all shares of Class A Common Stock and Warrants that they beneficially own, subject to applicable community property laws.
 Except as otherwise described below, based on the information provided to us by the Selling Securityholders, no Selling Securityholder is a broker-dealer or an affiliate of a broker-dealer.